greydanus/greydanus.github.io/vancouver22/day9.md

 Tonight is our last night in BC.
 On this trip, I've grown to think of my teammates as family; tonight I'll be skipping my regular voluminous update in order to spend extra time with them.

-So, ironically, this is an update to tell you tha there will be no update.
+So, ironically, this is an update to tell you that there will be no update.
 Some interesting things happened today and I will touch on them in tomorrow's update.

 Much love from Canada -